Culturally Responsive Teaching for Addressing Difficult Topics in Classroom

 Moore School of Education

 The Moore School of Education prepares pre-service teachers to teach all students using culturally responsive teaching.
-This includes being able to skillfully address the emotional and physical well-being of students.
+This includes being able to skillfully address the emotional and physical well-being of students as well as equitable choice of curriculum and instruction.
 Addressing issues such as racism and violence can be difficult for teachers as they teach a wide variety of students.

-Education highlights for this month will focus on social justice education for pre-service teachers.
+Education highlights for this month will focus social justice education for pre-service teachers.
 Pre-services teachers need to build competence in working with students from diverse backgrounds and foster their knowledge and skills to teach all students for being better citizens in this culturally diverse country.
 One of many ways to accomplish these tasks is to expand their teaching skills by utilizing books that address social justice in language arts and social studies classes.
 In doing so, teachers can promote students’ critical and reflective thinking on issues that students need to learn and make informed decisions about as democratic citizens in the future.
+Social justice booklist provides educational resources that address difficult topics such as anti-Asian/Asian American hate that students might ask in class.
+Teachers can utilize these books for discussing difficult topics with young learners.
+The focus is relevant for this month’s education highlight for building our teachers’ awareness and cultural competency that the Moore School of Education promotes throughout its educational programs.

 Public Health Department Growth